 The Business of Medical Cannabis

-The good news is that the Australian government has recently legalized the export of medical cannabis, thus opening market up for local producers of medical cannabis beyond the 3 million Australians that currently take it for chronic pain.
+The good news is that the Australian government has recently legalized the export of medical cannabis, thus opening the market up for local producers of medical cannabis.
+Currently, there are over 3 million Australians that use cannabis for chronic pain.
 Australia now joins the ranks of similar countries that allow the export of medical cannabis such as the Netherlands, Uruguay and Canada.

 According to recent stats the global medical cannabis market is expected to grow beyond $55 billion by the year 2025.
 While the legalization of medical cannabis in Australia has made it easier for physicians to prescribe and provide it to their patients, its legalisation for global export will significantly boost the country’s developing medical cannabis industry which will now rival that of Canada and the Netherlands.
 Of course, first preference will still be given to Australian patients, even those who’re overseas.